dominik-code/linux-mint-stuff/README.md

 # linux-mint-stuff

 ## Table of content
+* background-changer
+> A small script to change the background image based on connected screens
 * bash-xrandr-brightness-switcher
 > A small script to toggle display brigthness of a multi monitor setup
 * conky-script